DHTMLX/docs-suite/docs/form/api/form_width_config.md

 # width

-@short: sets the width of the control group
+@short: Optional.
+Sets the width of the control group

 @signature: {'width?: string | number | "content";'}